The Petition & the Campaign

 The Emperor's Bridge Campaign remains "on task" in the effort to name the Bay Bridge for Emperor Norton.

-But, in the three years since our launch, we've built out a larger cultural-historical mission of research, education and advocacy designed to honor the life and advance the full legacy of the Emperor.
+But, in the four years since our launch, we've built out a larger cultural-historical mission of research, education and advocacy designed to honor the life and advance the full legacy of the Emperor.
 The bridge-naming effort now is a "campaign within the Campaign" — one of a variety of Projects intended to give voice to this larger mission.

 To return to the Overview of our bridge-naming project, click here.